Thelukepet/course/assignments/A1b-docker.md

 In the course, we will only use docker with images provided by others, so it is not necessary to continue to steps three and beyond, although I will not stop you if you are starting to get the hang of it!

-_Continue only after having seen the ASCII art using your own setup!_

 ### DIY

 If you opt to install docker on your own hardware (and work independently from the availability of